Second Passports

 Your passport is the property of the government that issued it.
 If your government decides it doesn’t want you to travel internationally, it can simply revoke your passport.

 That’s not just for criminals either.
-The US State Department can legally take your passport if it wants.
+The State Department can legally take your passport if it wants.
 This power is often abused, with many native-born Americans stripped of their passports.

 Here are the reasons our clients say they got a second citizenship…